emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

     - Login or Register
     - Galaxy Training Materials (graduation cap): Displays de Galaxy Trainings list
     - Enable/Disable scratchbook (9 squares)
-2. The left side panel in blue with al the tools in this Galaxy mirror
+2. The left side panel in blue with all the tools in this Galaxy mirror
 3. Central panel in red, which will let you run analyses and view outputs
 4. Right panel in green, with the history record.

-### Signin/Login:
+### Sign up/Login:
-The first thing we would do is to signin the website so you can save your history.
-To do that you should follow the next steps:
+The first thing we would do is to sign up, so you can save your history.
+To do that, you should follow the next steps:
 1. Select Login or Register in the header panel
 2. Select **Register here**.
-3. Fill in the registration information. :warning: Use an email you can access now, because it will ask you to confirm your e-mail adres.
+3. Fill in the registration information. :warning: Use an email you can access now, because it will ask you to confirm your e-mail adress.
-4. Log into your e-mail and verify your Galaxy account.
+4. Log into your e-mail, and verify your Galaxy account.
 5. Log in with your credentials.

 <p align="center"><img src="images/login_1.jpg" alt="Login 1" width="900"></p>